 Google Search Console: A set of free tools and resources provided by Google.
 Using it you can track the performance of your website, submit sitemaps, see if there are any manual penalties set on your site, and check if all your pages have been indexed.
 Access the tool here.

 Google Search Operators: Special text that can be appended to your query to further specify what types of results you’re looking for.
 For example, adding “site:” before a domain name can return a list of all (or many) indexed pages on the domain you searched.

 Google Trends: An online tool provided by Google that lets you check the popularity of keywords and phrases.
 It uses graphs to show the search volume over a period of time.

 Google SEO Starter Guide: A collection of SEO best practices provided by Google that webmasters can take to make their websites better indexable or crawlable (found here).
 Moreover, the guidelines include a list of procedures that Google considers breaches of these guidelines which may result in the devaluation of a website or even exclusion from the Google index.
-The search engine Bing also has their own webmaster guidelines, based on the same principles as Google.
+The search engine Bing also has its own webmaster guidelines based on the same principles as Google.

-Gray Hat SEO: SEO practices that are technically allowed, but questionable.
+Gray Hat SEO: SEO practices that are technically allowed but questionable.

 Guest Blogging: A link building method where you write a blog article or contribute with a piece of content or quote and get a link to your website in return.
 It is considered an effective SEO tactic in gaining backlinks when the site is relevant to your own.

 Head Keywords: Used in the Search Demand Curve diagram to represent the amount of very common and highly popular search terms found in different industries.
 Usually extremely difficult to rank on and not very targeted. (see also search demand curve, body keywords, and longtail keywords)